cpadilla/christofer-rocks/src/blog/The_Eternal_War_Machine.md

 I left the house during my lunch break today to pick up a rug I had bought from a fellow employee across town.
 I'd stop to pick up some bread on my way home, as well.

-I waved to my neighbor pulling in to the aprtment complex as I walked to my car.
+I waved to my neighbor pulling in to the apartment complex as I walked to my car.
 He thanked me for returning his mail to him.
 He used to live in at my apartment before moving next door and I still get his mail sometimes.

 I hopped in the car and started the engine.
 NPR starts playing and I tune in to the story unfolding.